chriskuehl/tap2tap/README.md

 tap2tap has a simple one-to-one correspondence between packets sent to the `tap` interface and what goes over the wire.
-Each packet sent to the tap device gets embedded in a UDP datagram and when it is sent over the tunnel.
+Each packet sent to the tap device gets embedded in a UDP datagram when it is sent over the tunnel.
 This adds some overhead:

-* 14 bytes for the ethernet headers
+* 14 bytes for the ethernet header
 * 20 bytes for the standard IPv4 header
 * 8 bytes for the UDP header

 The above overhead is on *tunneled packets*, sent between the two peers.
-To avoid fragmentation, you want your tap device's MTU, plus those 42 bytes of overhead, to fit in one path MTU between the two peers.
+To avoid fragmentation, you should pick your tap device's MTU to be equal to the path MTU between the peers minus those 42 bytes of overhead.

 Path MTU is frequently 1500 bytes, especially between well-connected peers.
 The default MTU is thus `1500 - 42 = 1458` bytes.
 Many connections have lower MTUs, though (e.g. DSL with PPP has a 1492 byte MTU, so you want to lower it by another 8 bytes).
 You can use `ping -M do -s 1472 <peer>` (to test MTU 1500).
-Lower the `-s` until it works, then you'll know the `-s` value (plus 28) is your path MTU.
+Lower the `-s` until it works; your path MTU will be the `-s` value plus 28.

 Fragmentation affects performance only, not correctness.
 You can use Wireshark on the interface used by the peers (*not* the tunnel's tap interface) to see if